profjordanov/realworld-microservices/README.md

 - [x] Communication via gRPC - a new, growing way to connect services in a cross-platform, cross-language way.

 - [x] Remote Proxy - acts like a local resource while hiding the details of how to connect to a remote resource over a network.
+It behaves as API gateway between the client and services.